-We know we should be present all the time...or at least more often!
-But we're often in such a hurry that we step being present.
+We know we should be present all the time!
+But we're often in such a hurry that we are partially somewhere else.

 Presence vs. absence